Postmodern Jukebox: Touring

 The 2017 tour included concurrent dates in Europe and the US, with two separate "casts" of musicians.

-PMJ made its first visit of South America in August 2017, with four dates in Brazil and one in Argentina.
+PMJ made their first visit of South America in August 2017, with four dates in Brazil and one in Argentina.

-In April 2018, PMJ made their debut in Africa, performing in Tunisia at the Jazz a Carthage Festival and Morocco at the Jazzablanca Festival, marking the sixth continent on which they've performed.
+In April 2018, PMJ made their debut in Africa, performing in Tunisia at the Jazz a Carthage Festival and Morocco at the Jazzablanca Festival, marking the sixth continent on which they have performed.